An Accessible Digital Musical Instruments operated through gaze pointing and head rotation

 Netychords is compatible with Tobii Eye Trackers such as Tobii Eye Tracker 5 (which have a cost of around 250€) or old, out of production Tobii 4C and Tobii EyeX.

-NeeqHT head tracker can be easily built DIY for around 30€, following the guide you will find on the NITHsensors page.
+NeeqHT head tracker can be easily built DIY for around 30€, following the guide you will find on the NITHsensors and NITHwrappers page.

 The virtual keyboard have differently colored keys to indicate different chords.
 Each color corresponds to a different root note, while different color shades indicate different chord types.